chetankhaik7527/CSC309/README.md

 ## Credit
-All works are completed by Michael Rawlings and none else unless eplicitly stated otherwise.
+All works are completed by Michael Rawlings and none else unless explicitly stated otherwise.

 ## License
 Copyright &copy; 2017 Michael Rawlings.
 Licensed under the MIT License, see [License](LICENSE) for more information.